amaliartnaa/FP-Teknologi-Berkembang/README.md

     flutter pub get
     ```

-4. **Jalankan aplikasi di emulator atau device:**
+4. **Run the app on an emulator or device:**

     ```bash
     flutter run
     ```

-> Pastikan kamu sudah menambahkan file `google-services.json` di folder `android/app` dan melakukan setup Firebase sesuai petunjuk pada [Firebase Console](https://console.firebase.google.com/).
+> Make sure you have added the `google-services.json` file inside the `android/app` directory and completed Firebase setup as instructed on the [Firebase Console](https://console.firebase.google.com/).